 Orthotics can also be crafted to address ankle instability and balance problems.

-Dr. Dustin Grimmett is excited to start up his practice and begin setting down roots in Marshall County.
+Dr. Dustin Grimmett is a highly trained foot and ankle surgeon who established Foot Specialists of Alabama in 2016.
 Dr. Grimmett completed his medical training at Kent State College of Podiatric Medicine in Cleveland, Ohio.
 Then, he rounded out his education by completing a 3-year surgical residency program at University Hospitals in Cleveland.
 His training was very comprehensive and included all aspects of foot and ankle care, such as trauma, reconstructive surgery, podiatric medicine/surgery, and diabetic limb salvage.
-Dr. Grimmett is board qualified by the American Board of Foot and Ankle Surgery.
+Dr. Grimmett is board certified by the American Board of Podiatric Medicine and is board qualified by the American Board of Foot and Ankle surgery.